sourcegraph/about/content/blogposts/2024/cody-vscode-1-26-0-release.md

 <Badge text="Can't find it?" size="small" color="vermillion" />

-Experimental features only show up in pre-release versions but users can still turn them on manually by adding the setting in their user `settings.json` file:
+Experimental features only show up in pre-release versions, but users can still turn them on manually by adding the setting in their user `settings.json` file:

 `"cody.experimental.commitMessage": true,`